+The Mallinckrodt Pharmaceuticals Stock and Incentive Plan was initially approved by our Board of Directors in 2013 and was subsequently approved by our Board and shareholders in 2015.
+On March 21, 2018, our HRCC, pursuant to authority delegated by our Board of Directors, approved the amendment and restatement of the Mallinckrodt SIP (as amended and restated, the "Mallinckrodt SIP"), subject to shareholder approval.
+You are being asked to approve the Mallinckrodt SIP to increase the number of shares available for issuance in order to enable us to continue to make long-term incentive awards to certain key employees and non-employee directors.

+The amendments increase the number of shares available for issuance under the Mallinckrodt SIP by nine million shares and includes certain other amendments to the plan designed to reflect corporate governance best practices, including:

-The Mallinckrodt Pharmaceuticals Stock and Incentive Plan was approved by our board of directors effective July 1, 2013.
-You are being asked to approve the amended and restated Mallinckrodt Pharmaceuticals Stock and Incentive Plan (the "Mallinckrodt SIP") to preserve the exemption for performance-based awards from the tax-deductibility limitations of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") and to increase the number of shares available for issuance to enable us to continue to make long-term incentive awards to employees and non-employee directors.
-On November 20, 2014, our Board of Directors approved the amendment and restatement of the Mallinckrodt SIP, subject to shareholder approval.
-The amendment increases the number of shares available for issuance under the Mallinckrodt SIP by 12 million shares and includes miscellaneous clarifications to plan language.
-The amended and restated plan maintains existing share counting rules and maintains the fungible share ratio for full value awards (i.e., restricted stock, restricted units, deferred stock units or performance units), which, as described further below, decreases the number of ordinary shares available for grant by a margin of 2.2 per ordinary share issued and increases the number of ordinary shares available for grant by a margin of 2.2 per ordinary share subject to an award that expires or is forfeited, cancelled or terminated.
+- Minimum Vesting Provision.
+The amendments to the plan impose a minimum one-year vesting requirement on all equity awards (except with respect to a carve-out of 5% of the shares available to be issued). - Limitations on dividend and dividend equivalent payments on unvested awards.
+Dividends and dividend equivalents may not be paid on awards subject to vesting conditions unless and until such conditions are met. - Reasonable limit on full value awards.
+The amendment to the plan maintain existing share counting rules and updates the fungible share ratio for full value awards (i.e., restricted stock, restricted units, deferred stock units or performance units), which, as described further below, decreases the number of ordinary shares available for grant by a margin of 1.61 per ordinary share issued and increases the number of ordinary shares available for grant by a margin of 1.61 per ordinary share subject to an award that expires or is forfeited, cancelled or terminated. - No repricing without shareholder approval.
+The amendments to the plan further clarify the existing prohibition on the repricing or other exchange of underwater stock options and stock appreciation rights for new awards or cash without shareholder approval.

-If the amended and restated Mallinckrodt SIP is approved by shareholders, the maximum number of shares authorized for issuance pursuant to future awards under the Mallinckrodt SIP will be the number of shares authorized for issuance pursuant to future awards at the time shareholder approval is obtained plus 12 million.
-As of January 9, 2015, the Mallinckrodt SIP had 2,309,823 shares available for issuance.
+If the amended and restated Mallinckrodt SIP is approved by shareholders, the maximum number of shares authorized for issuance pursuant to future awards under the Mallinckrodt SIP will be the number of shares authorized for issuance pursuant to future awards at the time shareholder approval is obtained plus nine million.
+As of March 12, 2018, the Mallinckrodt SIP had 7,776,561 shares available for issuance assuming our performance-based awards pay out at maximum.

-Set forth below is information regarding options and restricted units, restricted awards and performance units granted under the Mallinckrodt SIP (or granted under other plans and converted into Mallinckrodt awards) and outstanding as of January 9, 2015:
+The only equity compensation plans from which we may currently issue new awards are the 2016 Employee Stock Purchase Plan and the Mallinckrodt SIP.
+Set forth below is information regarding options, restricted units, restricted awards and performance units granted under the Mallinckrodt SIP (or granted under other plans and converted into Mallinckrodt awards under the Mallinckrodt SIP) and outstanding as of March 12.
+2018:

-Ordinary shares to be issued upon exercise of outstanding options 3,716,147 Weighted average exercise price of outstanding options \$47.10 Weighted average contractual term of outstanding options 7.8 years Ordinary shares to be issued upon settlement of outstanding restricted units, performance units and accompanying dividend equivalent units 2,021,344 Total ordinary shares subject to outstanding Mallinckrodt SIP awards 5,737,491
+Ordinary shares to be issued upon exercise of outstanding options (1) 4,579,826 Weighted average exercise price of outstanding options \$57.36 Weighted average contractual term of outstanding options 6.69 years Ordinary shares to be issued upon settlement of outstanding restricted units, performance units (2) and accompanying dividend equivalent units 3,826,931 Total ordinary shares outstanding 86,387,326